 Additional roles performed: Maddalena de Coigny in Giordano’s Andrea Chenier, Elisabeth in Verdi’s Don Carlo, Amelia in Verdi’s Un Ballo in Maschera, Leonora in Verdi’s Il Trovatore, Brünnhilde in Wagner’s Götterdammerung, Donna Anna in Mozart’s Don Giovanni, Female Chorus in Britten’s The Rape of Lucretia, Lady Bird in Mollicone’s Lady Bird: First Lady of the Land, Alida Slade in Ward’s Roman Fever, and excerpts from Wagner's Die Walküre and Verdi’s Macbeth as Brünnhilde and Lady Macbeth respectively.

 An avid performer of new music, Ms. Zory has premiered several roles with New York Opera Fest, Hunter Opera Theatre at the Kaye Playhouse, New Works with The Dimenna Center for Classical Music, soloist with the Nouveau Classical Project (NCP), and Metropolis Opera Project.
-Noted television appearances have been with MTV Network, MNN.org
+Noted television appearances have been with PBS, MTV Network, MNN.org

 “The Manhattan Classical and Opera Series”, and CUNY Television.